-Oliver Farry is an Irish journalist based in Hong Kong.
-He has worked in the city as a production editor with the South China Morning Post and is now once again freelance, available for broadcast and print work.
-His recent work in Hong Kong includes reporting for France 24, Radio France Internationale, TV5MONDE, the BBC, TG4 (Ireland) and RTÉ.
-Oliver previously worked as a reporter in Paris for France 24 and his freelance bylines include the Guardian, The Irish Times, the New Statesman, The New Republic, Berfrois and When Saturday Comes.
+Oliver Farry is an Irish journalist based in Paris, newly relocated after six years in Hong Kong.
+He has worked with France 24, Radio France Internationale, the South China Morning Post, TV5MONDE, the BBC, TG4 (Ireland) and RTÉ.
+Oliver's freelance bylines include the Guardian, The Irish Times, the New Statesman, The New Republic, Berfrois and When Saturday Comes.
 In addition to news, he writes on a broad range of subjects such as books, film, photography, urbanism, food and drink and sport.